 I tried the Strata first.
-And it was definitely different feeling at first and a bit painful underfoot at first.
+And it was definitely different feeling at first and a bit painful underfoot.
 Perhaps it was the mini-disk or my boots or whatever.
 It did feel more loose.

-The footbed is wider and there was some extra space between my boot and the interior sides of the front part of the binding.
+The footbed is wider and there was some extra space between my boot and the interior sides of the binding.

 It’s a little more powerful and aggressive feeling to me.